procrastinate-org/procrastinate/CONTRIBUTING.rst

 If you need to add words to the spell checking dictionary, it's in ``docs/spelling_wordlist.txt``.
 Make sure the file is alphabetically sorted!

-If Sphinx's console output is translated and you would rather have in English, use the environment variable ``LC_ALL=C.utf-8`` (either exported or attached to the tox process)
+If Sphinx's console output is localized and you would rather have it in English, use the environment variable ``LC_ALL=C.utf-8`` (either exported or attached to the tox process)